notmd/bevy_simple_subsecond_system/readme.md

 Powered by [Dioxus' subsecond](https://github.com/DioxusLabs/dioxus/releases/tag/v0.7.0-alpha.0#rust-hot-patching)
 Please report all hotpatch-related problems to them :)

+> ⚠️ *Should* work on Windows *somehow*, but I haven't yet figured out how!
+Let me know if you made it!

 ## First Time Installation

 First, we'll install [cargo-binstall](https://github.com/cargo-bins/cargo-binstall).
 It's not strictly required, but it will make the setup much quicker.